Cooperative Agreement | Local Improvement District | Private Contractor

 We will also develop per parcel cost estimates.
 Usually, the Board assigns cost shares based on the benefits to each parcel.
 If you benefit more, you will pay more than others.
 People who own multiple properties pay a share for each property.

-After the hearing, the Board votes on the creation of the LID.
+After the hearing, the Board votes on the formation of the LID.
 This process needs to be finished by December if you want paving to be done the following summer.

 After construction, we will ask the Board to decide on assessments for each parcel.
 Invoices are then sent to each property owner.